• Skip to content

 • having relationships that involve mutual masturbation or oral sex with same-age or older peers

-• forcing other children to take part in sexual behaviour like oral sex and penetration with objects
+• forcing other children to take part in behaviour like oral sex or penetration with objects

-• taking photos of themselves naked or with their genitals exposed and sharing these photos with others.
+• taking and sharing photos of themselves naked or with their genitals exposed.

-Children aged 10-11 years might behave in sexually harmful ways for many reasons.
+Children might behave in these ways for many reasons.
 For example, it might happen because they:

 • have been exposed to pornography or adult sexual activity and are re-enacting what they’ve seen